sabina-yaml/textbooks/content/euclidean-geometry/content.md

 This still sounds pretty simple, but doubling the cube is actually impossible in [Euclidean geometry](gloss:euclidean-geometry), using only straight-edge and compass!
-For the citizens of Delos this unfortunately meant that all hope was lost.
+Unfortunately, for the citizens of Delos this meant that all hope was lost.
 There are two other constructions that are famously impossible.
 Mathematicians devoted a great amount of time trying to find a solution – but without success: